jeffreysorgen/golf-club-sensors/activity.md

     while (1);
   }
 ```

-Create the name of the service to find in nRF Connect
+Create the name of the service to find in nRF Connect (done)
 ```
   // Setting BLE Name
   BLE.setLocalName("Arduino Environment Sensor");
 ```

+##### char advert notes:
 Tell the device to advertise the service (send info via BLE to the receiving end).
-Here, _"ble_magnetic"_ refers to the IMU readings, the accelerometer in our case. (_might change this from "magnetic" to "acc"_)
+Here, _"ble_magnetic"_ refers to the IMU readings, the accelerometer in our case.
+(_might change this from "magnetic" to "acc"_)
 - This would be where more characteristics are added.
 Anything that's going to be sent to the smartphone via BLE would be added like this, under `customService.addCharacteristic(example_char)` and then accessed within later code and displayed using `example_char.writeValue()`.
 ```
   // Setting BLE Service Advertisment BLE.setAdvertisedService(customService);